yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 ## New features and enhancements

 The following new features and enhancements are available in this update.

+### Remote Host

+We have added new features to API Manager **Remote host** setting to configure the way in which API Gateway connects to external server or routing destination.
+To learn more about the new features, see [Remote hosts](/docs/apim_reference/api_mgmt_config_web/#remote-hosts).

 ### Users membership to multiple organizations